THE INVENTIVENESS OF WESTERNERS

 but women and men were found among the victims.
 Throat-slitting and scalping could indicate not only raids but mysterious rituals involving the killing of humans and the collection of war trophies.

 ANCIENT ASIANS: Analysis of the genome of a Mongolian woman, the oldest human fossil found in that country, who died 34,000 years ago, showed that 25% of her DNA was from Western Eurasia indicating that people moved across the Eurasian

 continent shortly after it was settled by the ancestors of present day populations.
 This individual and that of a 40,000-year-old from China also carried DNA from Denisovans, an extinct people who inhabited Asia before modern humans arrived.

+cave in 2013.
 The remains were a mix of primitive and modern features and it was impossible to know how it was related to other ancient species or modern humans.
 However DNA does not survive well in hot areas especially in very old fossils.
-New techniques have been developed
+New techniques

 “Uncrewed Boats to Patrol Australian Coast”, New Scientist, 8 August 2020

 China has had underground societies that were formed for political reasons but often crossed over into criminal activities.